Ethinyl estradiol and etonogestrel (vaginal route)

 Do not use this medicine together with medicine to treat hepatitis C virus infection, including ombitasvir/paritaprevir/ritonavir, with or without dasabuvir (Technivie®, Viekira Pak®).

 Using this medicine may increase your risk of having blood clotting problems.
-Check with your doctor right away if you have pain in the chest, groin, or legs, especially the calves, difficulty with breathing, a sudden, severe headache, slurred speech, a sudden, unexplained shortness of breath, a sudden loss of coordination, or vision changes while using this medicine.
+Check with your doctor right away if you have pain in the chest, groin, or legs, especially the calves, difficulty with breathing, a sudden, severe headache, slurred speech, a sudden, trouble breathing, a sudden loss of coordination, or vision changes while using this medicine.

 Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after treatment.
 Your doctor may want an eye doctor (ophthalmologist) to check your eyes.